zyxue/ncbitax2lin/README.md

 Currently, it only works with `python2.7`, and needs [pandas](http://pandas.pydata.org/), so make sure you are in a proper virtual environment.
-If you have already these had one available already, just use that one.
+If you have already these had one available, just use that one.

 Otherwise, you can create a new one with